 Tax-Free vs. Tax Deferred

-If you plan on withdrawing your investment before retirement, TFSA’s might be the better option for you.
+If you plan on withdrawing some or all of your investment before retirement, then TFSA’s might be the better option for you.

 What’s the Maximum Amount You Can Contribute to Your TFSA for 2018?